vishalbakshi/fastbook-benchmark/README.md

 ## Calculating Metrics

-Since each question/answer pair has one or more `answer_component`s, I have chosen to modify the MRR@k and Recall@k calculations in my experiments and call them _Answer Component MRR@k_ and _Answer Component Recall@k_.
+Since each question/answer pair has one or more `answer_component`s, I have chosen to modify the MRR@k and Recall@k calculations in my experiments and call them _Modified MRR@k_ and _Modified Recall@k_.

 #### Modified MRR@k